Ferguson, Kentucky

 Ferguson is a home rule-class city just south of downtown Somerset in Pulaski County, Kentucky, United States.
-It had a population of 924 as of the 2010 census, up from 881 in 2000.
+As of the 2020 census, Ferguson had a population of 886.

 History

 The city was originally constructed just north of the Cincinnati Southern Railroad's engine repair shops as a residential community for its workers.
 It was incorporated by the state assembly in 1906.
 It was likely named for the Cincinnati attorney Edward A. Ferguson who helped found the railroad in 1869.

 Because another community in Logan County already possessed a post office named Ferguson, the city long employed the name Luretha for mail delivery after the daughter of its first postmaster George Wynn.
 In 1950, the Logan Co. post office was closed and the Board on Geographic Names approved the use of Ferguson for the Pulaski community's mail.

 The railroad shops were specialized for work with steam engines and were shuttered after trains began using diesel locomotives in the mid-20th century.